phlakhani/Clone-User-via-Flow/README.md

 In Salesforce, there isn’t a direct out-of-the-box feature to clone a user, which can be a time-consuming task if you need to create a new user with similar attributes to an existing one.
 Fortunately, Salesforce Flows can be leveraged to automate this process and save time by replicating user details efficiently.

-## How to Deploy this Flow to your Org
+## How to Deploy this Flow to your Org with 3 clicks !

 <a href="https://githubsfdeploy.herokuapp.com?owner=phlakhani&repo=Clone-User-via-Flow">
   <img alt="Deploy to Salesforce"